Utopia-Lab-Studio/Spectacles-NavigatAR/README.md

    Route URL: set to index.html \
    Nearby URL: set to places.html

+[!NOTE]
-6. Enable Experimental mode in Lens studio and in the Spectacles app on your mobile phone
+Enable Experimental mode in Lens studio and in the Spectacles app on your mobile phone
 7. Start the app.

 ## Disclaimer